University Health Services

 Emergency Care: Emergency medical care is available 24 hours a day, 7 days a week for students and others on the Brown campus.
 In case of injury or sudden illness, call (401) 863-4111; Brown Public Safety will dispatch EMS ("ambulance") response.

-Health education: The Office of Health Education provides interactive workshops, individual health counseling and referrals, and a vibrant website.
-Health Education also coordinates special events on health topics such as alcohol and other drugs, nutrition, sexual health, and sexual assault and relationship violence.
-The Coordinator of Sexual Assault Prevention and Advocacy is available for confidential conversation with any Brown student.
+Health promotion: BWell Health Promotion provides interactive workshops, individual health counseling and referrals, and a vibrant website.
+Health Promotion also coordinates special events on health topics such as alcohol and other drugs, nutrition, sexual health, and sexual assault and relationship violence.

 Medical advice: Students may access medical advice any time day or night by calling a nurse at (401) 863-1330.